On G List of Movie Reviews

 However, I like the book better.
 Easily, the best feature is the Victorian England scenery which is the biggest reason for my sustained interest from start to finish.
 Sean Connery and Donald Sutherland aren't too bad themselves, and I've enjoyed their presence.

 The most amazing scene is when Sean Connery is atop a moving train which looks breathtakingly real because he did it himself.
-An awesome part is Wayne Sleep, as Clean Willy, performing his own stunts, especially for the frightening scaling of the huge vertical wall at Newgate Prison.
+An awesome part is Wayne Sleep, as Clean Willy, performing his own stunts, especially the frightening scaling of the huge vertical wall at Newgate Prison.